 If the person you care for is eligible for services, they may be able to have their own direct payment so that they can arrange and pay for their own services directly.

 We work in partnership with DHI.
 You can contact them on the following numbers:

 Fax: 01793 433661

 A leaflet explaining when direct payments might be suitable for you, is available as a downloadable file:

-Additional information and support for carers is available in the My Care, My Support website.
+Additional information and support for carers is available on the Swindon Local Offer website.